 Take a close look at what's included — and what's not.
 Many budget tours expect you to shell out additional cash during your trip to cover "optional" sightseeing, charging as much as $50 or $100 extra for each excursion.

-Confirm which sights you’ll see.
-Don’t assume that every famous museum or castle will be included in your itinerary.
-Some companies going to Milan, for example, skip over Leonardo da Vinci’s Last Supper because it’s expensive to visit and its mandatory reservation system is inconvenient.
+Confirm which sights you'll see.
+Do you at least recognize them?
+Don't assume that every famous museum or castle will be included in your itinerary.
+Some companies choose sights for their convenience rather than merit.
+For instance, the Lion Monument in Luzern, Switzerland is mediocre.
+What makes it "great" for tour companies is its easy tour-bus parking.
+Meanwhile, Leonardo da Vinci's Last Supper in Milan may be passed over because it's expensive to visit and its mandatory reservation system is inconvenient.

 Ask if the tour price is locked in once you make your deposit.
 Some tour outfits reserve the right to increase the price after you've signed up (depending on how many travelers sign up and/or currency fluctuations).
 Choose a company that guarantees the price will not change.